How To Import A Song Into The Musiah Appβs Practice Area

 SAVE

-Tap or click the SAVE button.
+Tap or click the SAVE AND CLOSE button.

 Great job!
 You can now access your imported song under MY SONGS.